Home Menu Mail Search

 • On the forehead, a mole means "Star-Touched”, a sign of divine insight or leadership.
 A mole here whispers of a destiny written in the stars, a soul with vision beyond the veil.

-• Between the eyebrows. it means the “Third Eye’s Kiss”, the mark of deep intuition, a seeker of truth and born to see beyond the surface of the world.
+• Between the eyebrows. it means the “Third Eye’s Kiss”, the mark of deep intuition, a seeker of truth, born to see beyond the surface of the world.
+This is particularly the case if the mole sightly protrudes.

 • Elsewhere near the eyes, a mole is a "Tear Keeper”, showing sensitivity and emotional depth, storing sorrows and joys of past lives, quiet souls with thunderous hearts.